top of page

 Director

 Peter is director and principal audiologist of an independent practice in Kew and Melbourne, which he established in 1993.
-With academic qualifications in Physics and in Audiology (Univ. of Melbourne), Post-Grad Rehabilitation Studies (La Trobe Univ.) and Master’s Degree of Education in Speech, Hearing & Language (Monash Univ.), he has extensive clinical and management experience in roles such as Clinical Audiologist, Senior Paediatric Audiologist, and Hearing Centre Manager at Australian Hearing Services.
+With academic qualifications in Physics and in Audiology (Univ. of Melbourne), Post-Grad Rehabilitation Studies (La Trobe Univ.) and Master’s Degree of Education in Speech, Hearing & Language (Monash Univ.), he also has extensive clinical and management experience in roles such as Clinical Audiologist, Senior Paediatric Audiologist, and Hearing Centre Manager at Australian Hearing Services.
 A former Senior Lecturer in Rehabilitation Audiology at Deakin University, he has published in the Australian Journal of Audiology.

 Peter is deeply committed to community service, contributes pro bono to several non-profit boards, and has volunteered as audiologist for disadvantaged children in the Philippines since 1993.
 For his humanitarian efforts, he received the Victorian Multicultural Commission’s Award of Excellence, 2014, Audiology Australia’s Outstanding Award for Community Services, 2018, and was nominated for a Philippine Presidential award in 2014.